pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 In a technical sense, pkgcraft avoids bash as much as possible.
-As described in the post on [rustifying bash](https://pkgcraft.github.io/posts/rustifying-bash-builtins/), all functionality specified by PMS is implemented with rust building on top of a bundled version of bash.
-This allows tracking metadata using more efficient internal state structures rather than bash variables.
+As described in the post on [rustifying bash](https://pkgcraft.github.io/posts/rustifying-bash-builtins/), all bash-related functionality is implemented in rust building on top of a bundled version of bash.
+This allows tracking metadata using more flexible and efficient data structures than bash variables.

 Parallelism is handled in a simplistic fashion by running the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file